Reasons for a Disparity Study

 Study Research Methods

-For each of the participating entities, periodic disparity studies determine if there is evidence of discrimination affecting procurement of construction, professional services, goods, and other services.
+For each of the participating entities, periodic disparity studies determine if there is evidence of discrimination affecting the procurement of construction, professional services, goods, and other services.

 This 2017 Minnesota Joint Disparity Study will determine whether there are disparities between: